llambiel/letsecureme/post.md

 ## Summary

 Let's Encrypt can be easilly deployed and maintened on top of Nginx.
-Specific SSL and browser hardening must be deployed in order to ensure a modern and secure web deployement.
+Specific SSL and browser headers hardening must be deployed in order to ensure a modern and secure web deployement.

 ## Try it yourelf!

 Want to try it by yourself ? just request a free trial at [Exoscale](https://www.exoscale.ch)